CounterpartyXCP/Documentation/Developers/API.rst

 ^^^^^^^^^^^^^^^^^
 **get_running_info()**

-Gets some operational parameters for counterpartyd.
+Gets some operational parameters for the server.

 **Parameters:**